What is ERP?

 - Better scalability

-- Better ergonomics and collaborative functions thanks to the Cloud
+- Better ergonomics and collaborative functions through the Cloud

 The ERP tool contains functional modules that use the same data in a single centralized database.
 It is a set in which all the parts work harmoniously with each other.
-The information is therefore unique (coherent ERP information system).
-Modular applications of ERP interlock like Lego blocks.
+The information is therefore unique (coherent ERP information system) and modular applications of ERP interlock like Lego blocks.

-The logistics module, more sought after by companies, is used for sales / purchasing management, especially inventory management, which is always expensive for companies.
-If this module is also used to manage sales orders and deliveries, it must of course mean its greatest asset: the optimization of the workflow process.
+The logistics module, which is more sought after by companies, is used for sales/purchasing management, especially inventory management, which is a costly process for companies.
+If this module also makes it possible to manage sales orders and deliveries, its greatest asset must of course be its optimization of the workflow process.
 The precise management of quality controls and invoices are all assets of the ERP software that coordinates and triggers corrective measures.
-As for the e-commerce module, it allows to sell online.
-Officially, it is considered a Customer Relationship Management (CRM) software still known as Customer Relationship Management (CRM).
-This module allows to perform the desired statistics and on any database.
-In this module, a reporting tool is associated.
-Just right, because in the end the e-commerce module is just as well used to make marketing offers as e-mailing.
+As for the e-commerce module, it allows you to sell online.
+Officially, it is considered as a Customer Relationship Management (CRM) software.
+This module allows you to perform the required statistics on any database.
+A reporting tool is associated with this module.
+Just what you need, because in the end the e-commerce module is just as well used to make marketing offers as it is for e-mailing.

-Given the importance of e-business in all businesses, the use of tools based on information and communication technologies remains essential.
-For this, the ERP is the most used software package to integrate all the functions of the company.
-The tool has the particularity of building computer applications around the information system and this, in accordance with each function of the company and in a modular way.
-While not all modules are dependent on each other, they share a truly unique and common database.
-An ERP-like solution is also the use of a workflow engine.
-Thanks to the latter, when a piece of data is recorded in the ERP information system, it is at the same time propagated in the appropriate modules while respecting a strict programming.
-Generally accumulated in an oracle database, ERPs are often in the client / server order.
-They are well suited to the PowerPoint and Excel office pack.
-The latter is widely used to make data imports / exports.
+Given the importance of "e-business" in all companies, the use of tools based on information and communication technologies remains essential.
+For this reason, ERP is the most widely used software package to integrate all the company's functions.
+The tool has the particularity of building IT applications around the information system in accordance with each function of the company in a modular way.
+Admittedly, not all modules are dependent on each other, but nevertheless share a single and common database.
+An ERP solution is also the use of a Workflow engine.
+With the help of the system, when data is recorded in the ERP information system, it is simultaneously propagated in the appropriate modules while respecting strict programming.
+Generally combined with an oracle database, ERPs are often client/server based.
+They are well suited for the PowerPoint and Excel office pack and the software is widely used for data import/export.

-The objective of an ERP (Enterprise Resource Planning) is to automate the processes of your company: purchasing, commercial management, production, payroll ...
-This management software has the principle of centralizing all the information of your company in a database unique data.
-In concrete terms, a sales representative who registers a sale in his online application will be integrated into the ERP.
+The objective of the implementation of ERP (Enterprise Resource Planning) software is to automate your company's processes: purchasing, sales management, production, payroll, etc. This management software aims to centralize all your company's information in a single database.
+In concrete terms, a sales representative who registers a sale in his online application will be integrated into ERP.
 Automatically, this sale will impact inventory management, sales journal and accounting.
-Earn performance in the management of your processes and data of your company!
+Be more efficient in the management of your processes and your company's data!

-The new generation of ERP in SaaS mode knows how to adapt to the needs of SMEs thanks to the following functions:
+The new generation of ERP in SaaS mode knows how to adapt to the needs of SMEs through the following functions: